adobe/experience-platform-dsw-reference/recipes/scala/README.md

 sh ./build.sh
 ```

-This generates a docker file which can be used in platform UI `https://platform.adobe.com/` to run training and scoring.
+This generates a docker image which can be used in platform UI `https://platform.adobe.com/` to run training and scoring.
 Please look at the video `Video for Training, Scoring and Saving data`

 ### Video for Training, Scoring and Saving data